tc39/proposal-temporal/docs/datetime.md

 By default, the largest unit in the result is days.
 This is because months and years can be different lengths depending on which month is meant and whether the year is a leap year.

+Take care when using milliseconds, microseconds, or nanoseconds as the largest unit.
+For some dates, the resulting value may overflow `Number.MAX_SAFE_INTEGER`.

 Usage example:
 ```javascript